 Thales has developed surveillance technology to assist airports with their surface and terminal area surveillance needs.
 The FAA’s nationwide NextGen Automatic Dependent Surveillance – Broadcast (ADS-B) program is driven by Thales ADS-B radios – the first global positioning system surveillance in the U.S. Additionally, the program leverages Thales’ multi-sensor tracker for reliable fusion of radar and ADS-B targets.

-Thales offers a broad range of proven automation solutions, from electronic flight strips to integrated arrival departure management tools – core capabilities for a Terminal Flight Data Manager platform.
-Thales provides expertise and engineering services for the FAA under the Data Comm Integrated Services (DCIS) contract to modernize data link capabilities in our National Airspace System.
-Further, DCIS is powered by the Thales automation platform – replacing voice transmissions with digital for more accurate and effective communication between air traffic controllers and pilots.
+Thales offers a broad range of mission-critical automation solutions for civil and military applications.
+From electronic flight strips to integrated arrival departure management tools and air traffic flow management applications, Thales has a solution that addresses traditional facility deployments and emerging remote tower applications.
+As part of our engagement in NextGen, Thales provides expertise and engineering services to the FAA under the Data Comm Integrated Services (DCIS) program to implement data link capabilities in our National Airspace System.
+DCIS sends electronic messages to the cockpit replacing voice transmissions with digital for more accurate and effective communication between air traffic controllers and pilots.